baileywhitbread/BraidStacks.jl/README.md

 ## Tables of Springer elements

-For reference, we give a table of $m$-Springer elements $w$ for each regular number $m$ of each exceptional group $G$, using the appendix of:
+For reference, we give tables of $m$-Springer elements $w$ for each regular number $m$ of each exceptional group $G$, using the appendix of:

 >Broué, Michel; Michel, Jean.
 Sur certains éléments réguliers des groupes de Weyl et les variétés de Deligne-Lusztig associées.(French)
 [Some regular elements of Weyl groups and the associated Deligne-Lusztig varieties]
 Finite reductive groups (Luminy, 1994), 73–139.
 Progr.
 Math., 141

-Here is the list:

 ```
 G = G_2